 What is the best way to clean a coffee maker?

-The best way to clean a coffee maker is to maintain the cleaning process daily and occasionally according to your usage.
+The best way to clean a coffee maker is to repeat the cleaning process daily and occasionally according to your usage.

 What is the cleaning process of a coffee machine?